scaroxx8250/docker-compose/README.md

 # docker-compose
-A collection of docker-compose files for various container stacks
+A collection of devops related files for various container stacks